Shannon2004/ApproximateAdders/README.md

 # Approximate Adder with Hybrid Error Reduction

-This repository contains the implementation and analysis of various approximate adder designs with a focus on our proposed HERLOA (Hybrid Error Reduction Lower-part OR Adder) architecture.
+This repository contains the implementation and analysis of various approximate adder designs with a focus on the proposed HERLOA (Hybrid Error Reduction Lower-part OR Adder) architecture.

 ## Introduction